rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 # ...
 ```

-Note the fingerprints of the application and vendor bundles.
+Note the digest of the application and vendor bundles under "Asset": `application-5b435b20467ae799d8e6.js` and `vendor-282477ba5e90974e92cb.js`.

-Now we make only one change to `application.js` as below. `AnotherModule` brings in no new dependencies:
+Now let's make only a change to `application.js` as below. `AnotherModule` brings in no new dependencies:

 ```
 // app/javascript/packs/application.js

 import SomeModule from '../some_module';
 import AnotherModule from '../another_module';
 ```